xaprb/story/exampleSite/content/slides/apron/index.md

 ![](nasa-53884-unsplash.jpg# db fl w-50 mr4)
 ```

-There's a small problem with doing this with floats.
+There are a few problems with using floats for this.

+- Bulleted lists don't indent correctly.
+- Their layout doesn't work well next to floated elements.

-If the text continues,
+Also, if the text continues,

-as this does,

-it will go below

-the image and wrap
+as this does, it will go below the image and wrap

-back to the left-hand

-edge again.
-So the "column" ended too soon.
-This is a problem, and there's a fix for it.
+back to the left-hand edge again.
+So the "column" ended too soon, revealing that it's not a real column.

 ---
 class: two-col-img-left